 For the regular SET track elective courses in the second year give students the possibility to acquire in-depth knowledge to effectively carry out a Master's thesis project in one of the research areas of sustainable energy technology.
+The courses need to be at MSc level and graded with a validated transcript of records from an accredited academic institution.
 For the Bioresource Value Chain Management track courses related to bioresources provide in-depth knowledge to perform a project in the field of Bioresource Value Chain Management.

 The Master assignment (thesis) in both tracks takes 30 EC, which agrees with the duration of 2 quarters of 10 weeks of 42 hours.
 This individual master's assignment is the completion of the master's program.
 The main objective of the Master assignment is that the student learns and proves that (s)he is able to define, perform, complete and reflect a research project at a large degree of independence.
 During the master's thesis work, a student proves his level of understanding and ability to carry out a scientific research or design project, using the acquired competences, i.e. knowledge, skills and attitude.
 The assignment, containing social as well as technological aspects, is performed in one of the energy related research chairs of the UT under the supervision of a daily supervisor and the responsibility of a chair holder (graduation professor) and a master's graduation committee.

 Conditionally, the assignment can be done (partially) at an external institute or organization.